lallalamin/Yarn-Loop/README.md

 Feature
 - User are able to save there favorite pattern
 - Go through the free pattern by categories
+- Link the video of the free pattern
-- Extra: Feature that can keep trak of rows we are are crocheting
+- Extra: Feature that can keep track of rows we are are crocheting

 Categories of Pattern
 - Animals